Builders (film)

-Builders is a 1942 British propaganda film, which outlines the importance of the work of builders during the Second World War.
-It was produced by Ian Dalrymple at the Crown Film Unit of the Ministry of Information and directed by Pat Jackson.
+Builders is a 1942 British short propaganda film directed by Pat Jackson and produced by Ian Dalrymple at the Crown Film Unit of the Ministry of Information.
+It outlines the importance of the work of builders during the Second World War.

 The eight-minute film is structured as a dialogue between the builders and an off-screen narrator, a technique developed in the 1935 British social documentary film Housing Problems.

 It was one of many films produced to improve civilian morale.